ramosrenzo/Recipes-Prediction-Model/README.md

 We also applied a standard scaler to the columns, `n_steps`, `n_ingredients`, `minutes`, `total_fat (PDV)`, `sugar (PDV)`, `sodium (PDV)`, `protein (PDV)`, `saturated_fat (PDV)`, and `carbohydrates (PDV)`.
 This was applied because a standard scaler transformation helps deal with multiple numbers on different scales efficiently.
 Finally, we applied a quantile transformation to the `minutes` columns with 5 different quantiles to normalize the distribution since the original was not normal.

-**Modeling Algorithm:** We used linear regression which is similar to our base model.
+**Modeling Algorithm:** Again, we went with Linear Regression like our base model.
+By finding the best hyperparameters and using those for our final model, we are hoping to prevent overfitting/underfitting in our prediction model.
 We performed a 5-fold cross-validation on these parameters:

 ```
    hyperparams = {